-In this post, I’ll teach you how to introduce a hyper dog to a kitten in just a few easy-to-follow steps.
+In this post, you’ll learn you how to introduce a hyper dog to a kitten in just a few easy-to-follow steps.
 Even if you don’t know much about cats.

-How To Introduce A Hyper Dog To A Kitten In 7 Steps
+How To Introduce A Hyper Dog To A Kitten?

-This is an important step and something you should do with your dog regardless if you bring a cat or not.
+This is a very important step and something you should do with your dog whether or not you bring home a pet.

-If your dog breed is known to be aggressive or bred for the hunt — you should consider whether it’s safe to bring a kitten home.
+If your dog’s breed has a tendency to be aggressive or is bred for hunting, you may need to consider whether it’s really safe to bring a kitten home.
 Each dog is different, and you know your dog best, so keep this in mind.

 As opposed to an adult cat, it’s easier to introduce a kitten to a hyper dog, or any dog, since she won’t have any inhibitions or negative past experiences.
-If you can, pick the kitten that you find most courageous since she will probably won’t run from your dog and reward his chase instinct.
+If you can, pick the one that you find most courageous.
+That way, she will probably won’t run from your dog and reward his chase instinct.

 3. Make Sure Your Dog Gets His Exercise